The Show (Niall Horan album): Commercial performance

 In Horan's native Ireland, The Show debuted at number 1 on the Irish album chart.
 In the UK, the album debuted and peaked at number 1, becoming Horan's second solo number 1 album in that country.
-In the US, The Show sold 68,000 copies in the first week of release, debuting at number 2 on the Billboard 200 chart and number 1 on the Vinyl albums chart.
+In the US, The Show sold 79,000 units in sales plus streaming in the first week of release, including 68,000 physical and digital copies sold, earning a debut at number 2 on the Billboard 200 chart and number 1 on Billboard's Top Album Sales chart and Vinyl Albums chart.
+It was Horan's third album to top the Top Album Sales chart.
 The deluxe version of the album, The Show: The Encore, was released in November 2023 and entered the UK Albums Sales Chart at number 39.